Last updated October 2025

 • Methadone is a medication that decreases opioid cravings and blocks the effects of opioids.

 • Methadone is taken daily as a powder, liquid, or pill under the supervision of a healthcare provider in a licensed clinic.
-After a period of stability (which includes taking methadone as directed), doses can be taken home and used between visits with a provider.
+Depending on an individual’s treatment plan, methadone doses can be taken home and used between visits to the clinic.

 • Methadone is safe to use during pregnancy and breastfeeding.